espretto/paraload/README.md

 paraload
 ========

-asset loader ( ~1.8 kb minified and gzipped ) for parallel loading yet ordered execution of `<script>`s ( and `<link>`s ) with respect to their dependencies.
+paraload is an asset loader (~1.9kb minified and gzipped) for parallel loading yet ordered execution of `<script>`s and `<link>`s with respect to their dependencies. it ships with a minimal [Promisese A+ v1.1](http://promises-aplus.github.io/promises-spec/) compliant library [whif](https://github.com/espretto/whif), thus exposes two globals: `whif` and `paraload` (which you may both rename via `.noConflict()` hook).

 usage
 -----
-loads all listed resources in parallel yet executes them in the order given by your __dependency tree__. the `<xml>`, one root tag within ( no root siblings ), and the `<script>` below are required. tag names within `<xml>` can be random. separate urls by line terminators. in this typical example _jquery_ and _underscore_ will be executed as soon as they arrive. _backbone_ will start loading right away just like the others but will only be executed after the parent level resources have been executed.
+paraload loads all resources in parallel yet executes them in the order given by your __dependency tree__. the `<xml>` node, one root node within it (no root siblings), and the `<script>` below are required. tag names within `<xml>` can be random. separate urls by line terminators. in this typical example _jquery_ and _underscore_ will be executed as soon as they arrive. _backbone_ will start loading right away just like the others but will only be executed after the parent level's resources have been executed.

 ```html
 ...